RehanSaeed/PowerShell-Cheat-Sheet/README.md

-# PowerShell-Cheat-Sheet
+# PowerShell Cheat Sheet

 A cheat sheet for PowerShell and Windows commands.

+Find process ID using port
+`netstat -aon | findstr "5000"`